 Why You Should Be Eating More Dates + A Cashew-Date Milk Recipe

 I love dates; I eat them practically every day, but I think many folks don't seek out some of the more exciting varieties.
-I most often see dates eaten out of the hand or blended with ice cream, but they are highly versatile, offering a complex sweetness from which many dishes can benefit.
+I most often see dates eaten by hand or blended with ice cream, but they are highly versatile, offering a complex sweetness from which many dishes can benefit.

 Of the foods people consume regularly, the date is one of the most ancient.
 It thrives in subtropical regions — the Middle East, North Africa, Southern California, parts of Asia — where the tree's beautiful palms provide much-needed shade.

 Dates are sweet and soothing.
 They are good sources of niacin (B complex), iron, and potassium.
 They are also high in natural sugars, which makes them a good snack for busy days, arduous hikes, and long trips.
-Dates should be consumed in moderation by anyone struggling with high blood sugar, respiratory infections, or damp conditions (such as a yeast overgrowth or a sinus infection).
+Dates should be consumed in moderation by anyone struggling with high blood sugar or damp conditions (such as a yeast overgrowth or a sinus infection).